Kubernetes

-The name Kubernetes originates from Greek, meaning 'helmsman' or 'pilot'.
-Kubernetes is often abbreviated as K8s, counting the eight letters between the K and the s (a numeronym).
+The name Kubernetes comes from the Ancient Greek term κυβερνήτης 'helmsman, pilot', which is also the origin of the words cybernetics and (through Latin) governor.
+"Kubernetes" is often abbreviated with the numerical contraction "K8s", meaning "the letter K, followed by 8 letters, followed by s".

-Kubernetes works with containerd and CRI-O. Its suitability for running and managing large cloud-native workloads has led to widespread adoption of it in the data center.
-There are multiple distributions of this platform – from ISVs as well as hosted-on cloud offerings from all the major public cloud vendors.
+Kubernetes assembles one or more computers, either virtual machines or bare metal, into a cluster which can run workloads in containers.
+It works with various container runtimes, such as containerd and CRI-O. Its suitability for running and managing workloads of all sizes and styles has led to its widespread adoption in clouds and data centers.
+There are multiple distributions of this platform – from independent software vendors (ISVs) as well as hosted-on-cloud offerings from all the major public cloud vendors.

+The software consists of a control plane and nodes on which the actual applications run.
+It includes tools like kubeadm and kubectl which can be used to interact with its REST-based API.

 History

-Kubernetes (κυβερνήτης kubernḗtēs, Greek for "steersman, navigator" or "guide", and the etymological root of cybernetics) was announced by Google in mid-2014.
-The project was created by Joe Beda, Brendan Burns, and Craig McLuckie, who were soon joined by other Google engineers, including Brian Grant and Tim Hockin.
+Kubernetes was announced by Google on June 6, 2014.
+The project was conceived and created by Google employees Joe Beda, Brendan Burns, and Craig McLuckie.
+Others at Google soon joined to help build the project including Ville Aikas, Dawn Chen, Brian Grant, Tim Hockin, and Daniel Smith.
+Other companies such as Red Hat and CoreOS joined the effort soon after, with notable contributors such as Clayton Coleman and Kelsey Hightower.

-The design and development of Kubernetes was influenced by Google's Borg cluster manager.
-Many of its top contributors had previously worked on Borg; they codenamed Kubernetes "Project 7" after the Star Trek ex-Borg character Seven of Nine and gave its logo a seven-spoked wheel.
-Unlike Borg, which was written in C++, Kubernetes source code is in the Go language.
+The design and development of Kubernetes was inspired by Google's Borg cluster manager and based on Promise Theory.
+Many of its top contributors had previously worked on Borg; they codenamed Kubernetes "Project 7" after the Star Trek ex-Borg character Seven of Nine and gave its logo a seven-spoked ship's wheel (designed by Tim Hockin).
+Unlike Borg, which was written in C++, Kubernetes is written in the Go language.

-Kubernetes 1.0 was released on July 21, 2015.
-Google worked with the Linux Foundation to form the Cloud Native Computing Foundation (CNCF) and offered Kubernetes as a seed technology.
-In February 2016, the Helm package manager for Kubernetes was released.
+Kubernetes was announced in June, 2014 and version 1.0 was released on July 21, 2015.
+Google worked with the Linux Foundation to form the Cloud Native Computing Foundation (CNCF) and offered Kubernetes as the seed technology.

-Google was already offering managed Kubernetes services, while Red Hat was supporting Kubernetes as part of OpenShift since the inception of the Kubernetes project in 2014.
+Google was already offering a managed Kubernetes service, GKE, and Red Hat was supporting Kubernetes as part of OpenShift since the inception of the Kubernetes project in 2014.
 In 2017, the principal competitors rallied around Kubernetes and announced adding native support for it: